SichangHe/igem-2022-dku-backup/README.md

 ### video if you have trouble reading
 [Using mdBook: convert Markdown into Book's Style Web pages](https://www.youtube.com/watch?v=BTgmyc9OLI4) by *Jerry's Software Channel*

+## view wiki preview on GitLab Pages

+The wiki can be previewed [here](https://sh623.pages.oit.duke.edu/igem-2022-dku)